loft-sh/devspace-example-python/README.md

 In here you'll find four different examples, from the most basic "hello world", to more advanced setups including more "difficult" dependencies (things with C/other dependencies), and debugging examples.
 Check them out below:

-1. [Hello, DevSpace!](./hello-devspace) -- Start here if you are just checking out DevSpace for the first time
+1. [Hello, DevSpace!](./01-simple) -- Start here if you are just checking out DevSpace for the first time
-2. [Simple Project](./simple-project) -- Still simple, but a bit more "real life" than the hello world example!
-3. [Slightly Fancier 🎩](./slightly-fancier) -- Getting fancier!
-Multistage builds, some linting hooks, quite fancy!
+2. [FastAPI and Tortoise Project](./02-fastapi-tortoise) -- A bit more "real life" of an example using FastAPI, Tortoise ORM, and a PostgreSQL database, oh, and Star Wars!
-4. [🐛 With Debugging](./with-debugging) -- Throw in some debuggers for good measure!
+3. [🐛 With Debugging](./03-debugging) -- Throw in some debuggers for good measure!

 ## Other Info!